pratikshinde1/Trello-lite-Project-Management-App/README.md

-# Task Management Application
+# Trello-lite Project Management App

-A full-stack **Task Management Application** built using the **MERN** (MongoDB, Express.js, React.js, Node.js) stack.
+A full-stack **Trello-lite Project Management App** built using the **MERN** (MongoDB, Express.js, React.js, Node.js) stack.
 Users can register, log in, and manage their tasks securely.
 The application includes authentication, authorization, pagination, and input validation for an improved user experience.

 ---